renjiewang888/darksiren/README.md

-The code is used to estimate Hubble parameter via dark sirens with LISA-Taiji network.
+The package is used to estimate Hubble parameter via dark sirens and galaxy catalogue with LISA-Taiji network.
+The methods and results can be found in the paper: [Hubble parameter estimation via dark sirens with the LISA-Taiji network](https://arxiv.org/abs/2010.14732)
 We can simulate  compact binary coalescence events.
 Then we sample galaxies and locate the possible host galaxies.
 Finaly, we can estimate the Hubble parameter with Bayes theorem.